MicahElliott/scad/README.md

   ddcx   — Stop one or more running containers ddcw   — Wait/block until one or more containers stop, then print their exit codes
 ```

+### Alias Expansion

+You can see expand an alias in Zsh with `C-x a`.
+This is another
+useful way to inspect or edit a full command when needed.

 ## Author